artix41/awesome-quantum-ml/README.md

 ### Variational circuits

+Variational circuits are quantum circuits with variable parameters that can be optimized to compute a given function.
+They can for instance be used to classify or predict properties of quantum and classical data, sample over complicated probability distributions (as generative models), or solve optimization and simulation problems.

 * [Quantum Boltzmann Machine](https://arxiv.org/abs/1601.02036) (2016)
 * [Quantum Perceptron Model](https://arxiv.org/abs/1602.04799) (2016)
 * [Quantum autoencoders via quantum adders with genetic algorithms](https://arxiv.org/abs/1709.07409) (2017)